TheCruiser/GitHub-Actions/README.md

 Once you make any changes & commit it >>>
 Voila, you'll see the job getting run in AWS instance (wherever you hosted it) and like below:

 ![alt text](./imgs/runSuccess.png)

+## With this, you got your self-hosted server on top of which you can run your CI ✨